Marsh rabbit: Behavior

 Marsh rabbits are most active nocturnally; they spend most of the daylight hours resting in hidden areas.
 Frequent hiding spots include dense thickets, hollow logs, and stands of cattails and grasses.
 They have also been known to take advantage of the abandoned burrows of other animals.
 During the day, if not using the burrow of another animal, a marsh rabbit will create a depression in the earth among dense vegetation, under thickets, or within tree cavities.
 This depression is known as a form, and is a place where a rabbit will often return with food and other items (such as the leftover molts of crayfish or plastrons from Florida box turtles) to chew on, though forms from other rabbits may be taken if convenient.
 They are assisted in the digging of forms and nests through the use of their long toenails.
 Marsh rabbits frequently make runway trails in dense vegetation along marsh edges.
 These trails can be identified easily as the rabbits mark active runways with fecal pellets, though pellets are deposited on raised surfaces such as stumps and rocks as well.
 They may travel up to 5 km in a day.

 One distinguishing habit of marsh rabbits is that they walk on all fours, placing each foot down alternately like a cat.
 Although they can hop like all rabbits, they are more agile in dense vegetation with this walking tendency.
-This smaller gait has been measured at 3.5-6.5 in (8.9-16.5 cm) between steps.
+This smaller gait has been measured at 3.5–6.5 in between steps.
 Running is also seen in marsh rabbits, where they will scurry along the ground with the head lowered.

 Marsh rabbits are more aquatic than swamp rabbits, as they are not known to inhabit forests.
 They take to water readily and are excellent swimmers.
 To aid in swimming, the hind legs have less fur and longer nails than typical cottontails.
 When not concealed in dense thickets, the rabbits will stay submerged in muddy water with only their eyes and noses exposed and ears laid back flat.
 When they have been spotted, they will readily take to water and swim quickly to a new hiding spot or floating vegetation.
 Because marsh rabbits possess very short hind legs, they typically rely on doubling back and turning when running to evade predators.
 This often leads to easy capture by dogs.
 When flushed out of hiding spots, they may squeal as they escape.